tannerlinsley/react-show/README.md

 ## Features

-- 3.7 kb gzipped.
-Wow!
+- 3.7 kb gzipped
-- Powered by native CSS animations & transitions.
-Put that on the GPU baby!
+- Powered by native CSS animations & transitions on the GPU when possible
-- Animates `height: auto;` and `width: auto;` for you!
+- Animates `height: auto;` and `width: auto;`

 ## Demo